 (B) Maintain records at the plant site for two years which document the exceedance, the cause of the exceedance, and the corrective action taken;

-(C) Make such records available for inspection by the Department during normal business hours; and
+(C) Make such records available for inspection by DEQ during normal business hours; and

-(D) Submit such records to the Department upon request.
+(D) Submit such records to DEQ upon request.

-(c) The Department will revise an emission action level if it finds that such level does not reflect the highest reasonable efficiency and effectiveness of air pollution control equipment and emission reduction processes;
+(c) DEQ will revise an emission action level if it finds that such level does not reflect the highest reasonable efficiency and effectiveness of air pollution control devices and emission reduction processes;

 (d) An exceedance of an emission action level that is more stringent than an applicable emission standard is not a violation of such emission standard.

-(3) In determining the highest reasonable efficiency and effectiveness for purposes of this rule, the Department considers operational variability and the capability of air pollution control equipment and emission reduction processes.
-If the performance of air pollution control equipment and emission reduction processes during start-up or shut-down differs from the performance under normal operating conditions, the Department determines the highest reasonable efficiency and effectiveness separately for these operating modes.
+(3) In determining the highest reasonable efficiency and effectiveness for purposes of this rule, DEQ considers operational variability and the capability of air pollution control devices and emission reduction processes.
+If the performance of air pollution control devices and emission reduction processes during startup or shutdown differs from the performance under normal operating conditions, DEQ determines the highest reasonable efficiency and effectiveness separately for these operating modes.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]